nvoronetskiy/ImGuiColorTextEdit/README.md

 Note: In the screenshot above, the tabs, menubar and floating find/replace window are not part of the text editor widget.
-They are part of a custom enclosing IDE (which is part of the larger ([ObjectTalk](https://github.com/goossens/ObjectTalk)) project).
-By not putting those things in the editor, integrators have maximum flexibility to wrap the editor in their context in the way they see fit.
+They are part of a custom enclosing IDE (which is part of the larger [ObjectTalk](https://github.com/goossens/ObjectTalk) project).
+By not putting those things in the editor, integrators have maximum flexibility to wrap the editor in their own context in the way they see fit.
 The public API to externally implement these features is however included.

 ## Features

 - Works on MacOS, Linux and Windows.
-- Has Look and feel similar to Visual Studio Code.
+- Has look and feel similar to Visual Studio Code.
 - Works with latest Dear ImGui version (currently v1.91.8) and does not use deprecated functions.
 - Supports UTF-8 encoding with 16/32 bit codepoints (based on Dear ImGui configuration, see below).
 - Is C++17 based (not unreasonable in 2025 I think) although Dear ImGui still uses C++11.